cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - this will affect how i send the data
 - what kind of feedback from unity would be seen in brachioplexus unity tab
 - Unity tab would specify what scene would the user want to first load?
+- would the user want to see what the test subject sees? when game is fully loaded idk how that would work
+- when creating new scenes in the future i would need to document how to do this and how to reconfigure brachIOplexus to include these scenes?